AI for Employee Onboarding in Switzerland: Practical Guide 2026

 5. Concrete Example: French-Speaking Swiss Service SME

 A 35-employee SME in Lausanne deployed self-hosted n8n + Notion AI + automated forms for its onboarding.
-Result: the new employee receives their first welcome email with all their access credentials 48 hours before their start date, the HR chatbot answers 80% of their questions in the first week, and the manager now spends only 2 hours on administrative reception (down from 8 hours).
+Result: the new employee receives their first welcome email with all their access credentials 48 hours before their start date, the HR chatbot answers 80% of their questions in the first week, and the manager now spends only 2 hours on administrative reception (down custom project scope).

 Further Reading